This page contains historical information and is preserved here as a matter of record.

 Launched in May 2018, MDN was designed as a place to share, organize, access, and archive the multitude of scholarly work and news/opinion pieces on the Media & Democracy program’s themes, including mis- and disinformation, polarization, hate speech and doxxing, and media consolidation.

-Collaboration is a key value of MDN, which will feature an “editors-at-large” feature that will allow readers—including faculty, students, journalists, and practitioners—to suggest content for inclusion on the platform.
-This feature has not yet been released.
-You may sign up here to learn more about how to get involved when it does.
+Collaboration is a key value of MDN; the website will include an “editors-at-large” feature that will allow readers—including faculty, students, journalists, and practitioners—to suggest content for inclusion on the platform.
+This feature has not yet been released, but you may sign up here to learn more about how to get involved when it does.

-MDN runs on PressForward, a WordPress plug-in that ensures that the values of sharing, citing, and collegiality are at the heart of the platforms technical and social infrastructure.
+MDN runs on PressForward, a WordPress plug-in that ensures that the values of sharing, citing, and collegiality are at the heart of MDN's technical and social infrastructure.